Best Sociology Research Topics for College Students

 You have heard something about this, and know that Hobbes and Locke are significant figures in developing the idea of social (or political, as it’s sometimes called) contract.
 But who was the first to come up with the idea?
 Can the theories expressed by Hobbes, Locke and Rousseau be regarded as the source of democracy?
 What are the views of the authors on society, its structure and the laws that rule it?

 Studying sociology in college can be boring sometimes, but now you know how to spark the process up.
 Look for ideas around you, choose a suitable topic and create a project that will leave both your professor and your classmates frozen in awe.
-Otherwise you can hire a sociology tutor to help you with your studies.
+Otherwise you can hire a sociology expert to help you with your studies.